Nictiz/HL7-mappings/generate/README.md

         - InputFolder1/  : one or more dirs containg NTS files
         - \_components/  : the components specific for that project
         - \_reference/   : the fixtures for that project
-- build/                 : the dir where the output will be placed
+- build/                 : the dir where the output will be placed (you probably want to add this to `.gitignore`)
 - lib/                   :
-    - ant-dependencies/  : the dir where the dependencies for ANT will be placed (you probably want to add this to .gitignore)
+    - ant-dependencies/  : the dir where the dependencies for ANT will be placed (you probably want to add this to `.gitignore`)

 The script will ask you for one of the project dirs inside the `src/` dir.
 Alternatively, this can be passed in the ANT call with the `-Dproject=` option.